arcus/education_modules/git/remotes_in_git.md

 After completion of this module, learners will be able to:

 - Explain what remote repositories are and why they are useful
-- Push to or pull from a remote repository
+- Push to and pull from a remote repository

 @end